karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Omnibus/README.md

  6. Hook up the Bus asset you created to the `Bus` property of the `Boolean Via`
  7. Run the scene.
 Open your Bus asset and toggle the checkbox.
 Your light will toggle on and off.

-## Concepts

-A Fub registers itself to a Bus for one or more keys in OnEnable.
-If a key is in memory, it immediately receives an OnDidChange callback with the key's value.
-After that:
- * The fub will receive OnDidTrigger if Bus.Trigger is called for that key
- * The fub will receive OnDidChange if Bus.Set is called and with a non-equal value